 - Domestic limited partnerships (including limited liability limited partnerships)

 - Domestic professional associations

 - All registered foreign associations

-The annual report requirement starts in 2024 and replaces the decennial filing.
-Similar again to other states, failure to file the annual report will subject the company to administrative dissolution/termination/cancellation and loss of the right to its name.
+The annual report requirement begins in calendar year 2025.
+Similar again to other states, failure to file the annual report will subject the association to administrative dissolution/termination/cancellation and loss of the protection of its name.